YounesB-McGill/modeling-assistant/docs/onboarding/setup.md

    ln -s <TouchCORE-sources-absolute-path>/core/ca.mcgill.sel.core.edit/ ca.mcgill.sel.core.edit
    ```

-1. Clone or download this repository, which contains several Eclipse projects.
+1. Clone or download this repository, which contains several Eclipse projects, then edit the `.env` file and
+run the install script for your platform.
 2. Import the following TouchCORE projects into your Eclipse
 workspace:
    * ca.mcgill.sel.classdiagram